leejo/battling_a_legacy_schema_with_dbic/presentation.md

 + Thin controllers, fat model
     - The ORM is *not* your model
     - Use it *in* your model
-+ DBIx::Class can be thought of as a toolkit, not just an ORM
++ DBIx::Class can be thought of as a toolkit not just an ORM, nor an opinionated framework
 + Define relationships even if they don't exist as FKs in the schema
 + Filters can help you fix problems with data
 	- So you don't need to faff about downstream